inket/MacSymbolicator/README.md

 carthage bootstrap --platform osx
 ```

-Project should build with Xcode 10.3 or Xcode 11
+Project should build with Xcode 12.3

 ## License